geogkary/breeze/README.md

 #### Serving responses:

-Use `Breeze::respond($response);` to serve your responses.
+Use `Breeze::respond($response)` to serve your responses.
 Pass an array/object to the response or a response code as a string (ex "200").
 By default, Breeze offers the following pre-coded responses:

 ```json
 "200" : "OK",